-The factorization proposed in Equation (6.3) gives a concise definition of a structured DPP for an exponentially large \mathcal{Y} ; remarkably, under suitable conditions it also gives rise to tractable algorithms for normalizing the SDPP, computing marginals, and sampling.
-The only restrictions necessary for efficiency are the ones we inherit from belief propagation: the factors must be of bounded size so that we can enumerate all of their possible configurations, and together they must form a low-treewidth graph on the parts of the structure.
-These are precisely the same conditions needed for efficient graphical model inference [78], which is generalized by inference in SDPPs.
+The factorization proposed in Equation (6.3) gives a concise definition of a structured DPP for an exponentially large $\mathcal{Y}$ ; remarkably, under suitable conditions it also gives rise to tractable algorithms for normalizing the SDPP, computing marginals, and sampling.
+The only restrictions necessary for efficiency are the ones we inherit from belief propagation: the factors must of bounded size so that we can enumerate all of their possible configurations, and together they must form a low-treewidth graph on the parts of the structure.
+These are precisely the same conditions needed for efficient graphical model inference (Koller and Friedman, 2009), which is generalized by inference in SDPPs.

-6.3.1 Computing C
+$6.3.1 \quad \text{Computing } C$